Paul Simon Public Policy Institute: Speaker Series & Events

-Understanding Our New World

-Government and private sector leaders, policy experts, historians, diplomats, philanthropists and military leaders have joined Institute Director John Shaw to discuss how our political, economic, and social changes are influencing our present and future.
-Notable guests have included former Irish President Mary Robinson, former Deputy Secretary-General of the United Nations Jan Eliasson, former U.S. presidential candidate Pete Buttigieg, New America CEO Anne-Marie Slaughter, and U.S. Senator Tammy Duckworth.

-Illinois Authors

-This speaker series provides a venue for book and author discussions focusing on Illinois history, politics, economics, sports, and culture.
-The series was launched as a virtual speaker series during the COVID-19 pandemic, but in-person events are expected to be held in 2022.

-Meet the Mayor

-This virtual speaker series features conversations with mayors from around Illinois.

-Renewing Illinois

-This Initiative is built around an annual summit of college students, historical case studies and commemorations, and over-the-horizon seminars by leading analysts on the future challenges confronting Illinois.

 The Institute launched the Renewing Illinois Student Summit in the spring of 2019 with a summit of university students from across the state.
 The inaugural event's theme was "Ambitious Dreams and Practical Steps to Revive the Prairie State."
 In 2020, the theme was to be "One Illinois: Noble Aspiration or Impossible Dream?"
 The 2020 summit was reformatted due to the COVID-19 pandemic, and the Institute developed a booklet with letters from Illinois General Assembly leaders, a reflection of the time by one of the state's leading historians, and several travel essays that underscore the beauty and diversity of the state.
 While preparing for the 2020 summit, the Institute asked 25 prominent Illinoisans to respond to the question: "If you were teaching an 'Illinois 101' course to highly motivated undergraduates, what five books would you assign them to read?"
-The result is the Institute's "Illinois 101 Recommended Reading List" containing essential reading about Illinois history and politics.
+The result is the institute's "Illinois 101 Recommended Reading List" containing essential reading about Illinois history and politics.

 The Institute in 2021 launched the Future of Illinois Project, which will convene demographers, historians, political scientists, social activists, futurists, and business leaders to peer out over the horizon and assess the fundamental challenges facing Illinois.